 State University of New York at Buffalo - Department of Economics; National Bureau of Economic Research (NBER); University of Chicago - University of Chicago Press; Institute for the Study of Labor (IZA)

 State University of New York (SUNY), Buffalo - College of Arts & Sciences - Department of Economics

-Risky-asset prices are conventionally modeled as "fully (information-) revealing".
-Much less work has been done on how prices get to reveal information.
-Following the "noisy-prices", rational-expectations approach, our answer focuses on the micro-foundations of information acquisition and the role of human capital in asset, or risk, management.
-We derive testable propositions on how education and other determinants of asset management affect its intensity, risky-asset demand, and portfolio returns.
-We derive related insights concerning determinants of the level and volatility of asset prices and equity premiums.
-Using micro-level data on portfolio choices, we find that education raises both the portfolio share of risky assets and overall portfolio returns, while a measure of the opportunity cost of asset management has the opposite effects.
-Our results indicate a non-trivial return to education in generating non-wage income.
-They suggest that educational attainments directly affect the distribution of income as well as earnings.
+Conventional finance models treat risky-asset prices as "fully (information) revealing."
+Less work exists on how prices become information revealing.
+Our answer focuses on the micro foundations of information acquisition and the role of human capital in "asset management."
+We derive testable propositions on how education and the opportunity cost of asset management affect risky-asset demand, portfolio returns, asset-price volatility, and equity premiums.
+Using micro-level data, we find that education raises the portfolio share of risky assets and overall portfolio returns, whereas wage rates exert opposite effects.
+We find that the rate of return to education in generating nonwage income is nontrivial.

 Number of Pages in PDF File: 45Accepted Paper Series

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo5 in 0.391 seconds